-Automated software testing with random inputs (fuzzing) [19] is an effective technique for finding bugs in programs.
+Automated software testing with random inputs (fuzzing) [20] effectively finds bugs in programs.
 Pure random inputs can quickly discover errors in input processing.
 Yet, if a program expects complex structured inputs (e.g., C programs, JSON expressions, or binary formats), the chances of randomly producing valid inputs that are accepted by the parser and reach deeper functionality are low.

-Language-based fuzzers [8, 12, 13] overcome this limitation by generating inputs from a specification of a program's expected input language, frequently expressed as a Context-Free Grammar (CFG).
+Language-based fuzzers [9, 13, 14] overcome this limitation by generating inputs from a specification of a program's expected input language, frequently expressed as a Context-Free Grammar (CFG).
 This considerably increases the chance of producing an input passing the program's parsing stage and reaching its core logic.
 Yet, while being great for parsing, CFGs are often too coarse for producing inputs.
 Consider, e.g., the language of XML documents (without document type).
-This language is not context free.1 Still, it can be approximated by a CFG.
-Fig. 1 shows an excerpt of a CFG for XML.
-When we used a coverage-based fuzzer to produce 10,000 strings from this grammar, exactly one produced document (<0 L="cmV"> \hookrightarrow B7</0>) contained a matching tag pair.
-This result is typical for language-based fuzzers used with a language specification designed for parsing which therefore is more permissive than a language specification for producing would have to be.
-This is unfortunate, as hundreds of language specifications for parsing exist.
+In XML, the identifiers of opening and closing tags have to match each other, as in "<name>text</name>."
+Such matching cannot be expressed in a CFG.
+Even though a CFG can be used for parsing (cf. Fig. 1), using it as a producer for fuzzing will typically yield non-matching inputs like "<0 L="cmV">B7."
+Such invalid inputs are still useful for testing the parser, but hardly ever reach functionality beyond input rejection.

-To allow for precise production, we need to enrich the grammar with more information, or switch to a different formalism.
+To allow for precise production, we can switch to a different formalism.
 However, existing solutions all have their drawbacks.
-Using general purpose code to produce inputs, or enriching grammars with such code is closely tied to an implementation language, and does not allow for parsing and recombining inputs, which is a common feature of modern fuzzers.
-Unrestricted grammars can in principle specify any computable input property, but we see them as "Turing tar-pits," in which "everything is possible, but nothing of interest is easy" [22] just try, for instance, to express that some number is the sum of two input elements.
-Finally, one could also replace CFGs by a different formalism; but this would mean to renounce a concept that many developers know (e.g., from the ANTLR parser generator or RFCs).
+Using general purpose code to produce inputs or enriching grammars with such code is closely tied to an implementation language, and does not allow for parsing and recombining inputs, which is a common feature of modern fuzzers.
+Unrestricted grammars can in principle specify any computable input property, but we see them as "Turing tar-pits," in which "everything is possible, but nothing of interest is easy" [23]-just try, for instance, to express that some number is the sum of two input elements.

-In this paper, we bring forward a different solution by proposing a (programming and target) language-independent, declarative specification language named ISLa (Input Specification Language) for expressing context-sensitive constraints over CFGs.
-By enriching existing grammars with constraints, we leverage the simplicity of CFGs, while permitting to significantly extend their limited expressiveness.
-When formalizing a new target language, one starts with the definition of a CFG (which, for many languages, might be readily available somewhere in the internet).
-Then, one iteratively strengthens the definition by adding more and more ISLa constraints
+In this paper, we bring forward a different solution by introducing a (programming and target) language-independent, declarative specification language named ISLa (Input Specification Language) for expressing semantic constraints over CFGs.
+By enriching existing grammars with constraints, we leverage the simplicity of CFGs, while significantly extending their expressiveness.
+ISLa is designed as a general-purpose formalism to specify the format even of highly complex program inputs.
+It can be used to produce such inputs automatically, making ISLa a highly effective fuzzer that can pass all validation steps; and it can be used to parse inputs and validate constraints, making ISLa an effective validator of inputs.